Fun Family Day Trip Ideas Within Driving Distance from Albany, NY

 If you've been to Lake George before, chances are you've seen the tour boats cruising along the water.
 Take a ride on the Adirondac or the Horicon with Shoreline Cruises.
 They offer several different kinds of tours, which typically set sail in the late morning or afternoon and last between 1 and 2.5 hours, depending on which one you choose.
 Dinner, sunset, or fireworks cruises are also availble in the evenings.

 Lake George visitors can also cruise on one of the Lake George Steamboat Company's iconic steamboats, the Minne Ha Ha, the Mohican, or the Lac du Saint Sacrement.
-In addition to scenic trips around the lake, they also offer family dinner cruises and a pirate-themed excursion kids will love.
+In addition to scenic trips around the lake, they also offer family dinner cruises and other themed events.

 With so many regions to explore, and a wide variety of activities from which to choose, you can plan a day with something for every member of your family to enjoy without straying far from home.